 Climate control: a piece of the world with artificial weather

 This is a gigantic increase.
-The climate controlled area is larger than that of the whole of India.
+The area under climate control is larger than that of the whole of India.
 And it could affect the environment of the entire planet, producing positive consequences or conflicts.

-In any case, there is nothing in these intentions that we are able to predict with certainty.
+In any case there is nothing in these intentions that we can predict with certainty.

 Winds of war

-In particular, China and India share a hotly contested border over which controversy has arisen more than once this year, again reading CNN.
+In particular, China and India share a hotly contested border over which controversy has arisen more than once this year, according to CNN.

-Indian agriculture relies on a monsoon season that has already become unpredictable in its own right due to climate change.
-A condition of uncertainty that is driving the country's experts to worry that China may use its ability to control the climate (including rain and snow) as a real weapon.
+Indian agriculture relies on a monsoon season that has already become unpredictable due to climate change.
+A condition of uncertainty that is pushing the country's experts to worry that China could use its ability to control the climate (including rain and snowfall) as a real weapon.

-"The lack of adequate coordination of climate control and weather modification activities (could) lead to allegations of" rain theft "between neighboring regions," researchers from National Taiwan University concluded just 3 years ago in a paper published in Geoforum.
+“The lack of adequate coordination of climate control and weather modification activities (could) lead to accusations of “rain theft” between neighboring regions,” researchers from National Taiwan University concluded just 3 years ago in a paper published in Geoforum.

 Global tampering